 I belong to several cities thanks to my destiny of choice of a wanderer.
 Or vagabond :).
 Maybe a native skill is that I feel at home in many places.
 But I never experienced the feeling living in Bucureşti– belonging, that I could easily fit in, but still be free and on a journey.Continue reading “Dear Bucharest”

 Applying and receiving an Erasmus scholarship at 19 years old I actually received wings!
-10 years feels like a lifetime and is beautiful to look back.
-I realize we are walking in circle.
-Only that those circles get wider.
-Since then, I discovered and admired the Scandinavian culture, dreamed of Danish designs and understood “hygge”.Continue reading “Erasmus revisited”
+10 years feels like a lifetime and is beautiful to look back where it all started.
+Even though in life we should go straight ahead, I realized is important to close circles.Continue reading “Erasmus revisited”

 There are so many ways to get to know a city or to have a good first overview.
 This time I took a long walk and then a boat.
 While I imagined how locals spend their Saturday and live their life in Hamburg.Continue reading “Hamburg.
 A Day in the Life”